-- The stability or frailty of the member's health - The member's or family's ability to direct needed care and services - The strength of supports in the home or the member's informal supports - Stability of, and satisfaction with, service care staff (e.g., is there a history of high staff turnover?) - Stability of the care plan (e.g., is there a history of numerous plan changes?)
+- The stability or frailty of the member's health - The member's or family's ability to direct the care - The strength of supports in the home or the member's informal supports - Stability of, and satisfaction with, service care staff (e.g., Is there a history of high staff turnover?) - Stability of the case plan (Is there a history of numerous plan changes?)